jiaoshuntian/ivory-operator/docs/content/tutorial/backups.md

 ## Setting Up a Backup Repository

-As mentioned above, IVYO, the Ivory Operator from Highgo, supports multiple ways to store backups.
+As mentioned above, IVYO, the Ivory Operator from IvorySQL, supports multiple ways to store backups.
 Let's look into each method and see how you can ensure your backups and archives are being safely stored!

 ## Using Kubernetes Volumes